-This is an extended tour, so we added in this trip everything that a photographer would like to so capture in Romania.
+This is an extended photo tour, dedicated to both professional or beginer photographers, so we added in this trip everything that a photographer would like to so capture in Romania.
 We start in Maramures, continue with Bucovovina, then we spend a few days in Transylvania, and at the end of the trip we will explore the Danube’s Delta.
 Having this in mind, we will start the trip in Cluj (the international airport has good connections with major airports in Europe, and finish the tour in Bucharest.

 So, if the length of the trip is not fitting with your time here, we can trim the itinerary, so we can accommodate the time you have planned for your trip to Romania.
 For further details, please contact us or fill our custom tour form.

 We will decide together about the accommodation, but we suggest to choose small boutique hotels in the cities or guesthouses run by families in the countryside.

 The price starts from 1400 EUR/person.
 This price is valid for a group of 6 persons and for a price of accommodation of a maximum of 70 EUR/night for a double room, including breakfast.
 Depending on the final itinerary, the type of accommodation you choose and the size of the group, the price can modify, so, for a personalised offer please contact us.